Black Leaders PhD programme2024-12-05T12:06:26+00:00

 For students of black ethnicity embarking on their research career

-Applications for 2024 PhD studentships are closed now!
+Applications for 2025 PhD studentships are closed!
 Application through Cancer Research UK/ Windsor Fellowship required in addition!

 Windsor Fellowship application is open now!

-CRUK CoL Centre Black Leaders programme application is closed now!
+CRUK CoL Centre Black Leaders programme application are closed!

 CRUK Black Leaders in Cancer PhD Scholarship programme